tymyrddin/purple/source/docs/audits/supportive/interview-facilitation.md

 Internal workshops and evidence-gathering sessions are how an organisation discovers what it actually knows about its own systems, as distinct from what it has documented.
-The answers people give, the questions they do not ask, the topics where the room goes quiet: all of these reveal the mental models people hold of the systems they work in, and those models often diverge from the documented procedures in ways that matter for an audit.
+The answers people give, the questions they do not ask, the topics where the room goes quiet: all of these reveal the mental models people hold of the systems they work in, and those models often diverge from the documented procedures in ways that count for an audit.

 Running these sessions internally, before an external auditor does, is how an organisation surfaces gaps